-Dunbrody Abbey was a former Cistercian monastery founded in 1170.
-It was built on the instructions of Herve de Montmorency (Strongbow’s uncle), after the Norman invasion of Ireland and was completed in c.1220.
-This is one of the longest Abbey’s in Ireland with a length of 59m.
-The abbey was dissolved under Henry VIII’s reformation and the last abbot of Dunbrody (Alexander Devereux) became Bishop of Ferns in 1539.
+Dunbrody Abbey is located in Campile in County Wexford.
+It was founded 1170 on the grounds of a former Cistercian monastery under the instructions of Herve de Montmorency.
+Montmorency was Strongbow’s uncle and when completed in 1220 this was one of the longest abbeys in Ireland with a length of 59 m.
+When the abbey was dissolved under Henry VIII’s reformation the last abbot of Dunbrody, Alexander Devereux, became Bishop of Ferns in 1539.
 To get this position he granted the abbey to the King with all its possessions and then changed religion.
-The abbey then came into the possession of the Etchingham family who in 1642 married into the Chichester family who still own the lands to this day.
-The Chichesters became the Earl’s of Donegall and still own the land to this day.
-They handed over the abbey to the Office of Public Works in 1911 but is still maintained by them.
-The visitor centre is run by the current Marquess of Donegall and the grounds have one of the only two full sized hedge mazes in Ireland.
+The abbey then came into the possession of the Etchingham family.
+In 1642 they married into the Chichester family and became the Earls of Donegall who still own the lands to this day.
+The abbey was handed to the OPW in 1911 but the visitor center is still run by the current Marquess of Donegall.
+The grounds have one of the only two full-sized hedge mazes in Ireland.